timescale/docs/api/_hyperfunctions/stats_agg-two-variables/average_y_x.md

     experimental: 1.0.0
     stable: 1.3.0
 hyperfunction:
-  family: statistical analysis
+  family: statistical and regression analysis
   type: accessor
   aggregates:
     - stats_agg() (two variables)
 api_details:
   summary: >
-    Calculate an average from the values in a statistical aggregate.
+    Calculate the average from a two-dimensional aggregate tfor the given dimension.
+For example, `average_y()` calculates the average for all the values of the `y` variable, independent of the values of the `x` variable.
   signatures:
     - language: sql
       code: |